 The Gothia World Youth Cup is the biggest football tournament in the world.
 With around 80 countries represented and an Opening Ceremony attended by over 52,000 this is an experience of a lifetime!

-Gothia Cup 2020 It is our intention for teams to depart on 10th, 11th or 12th July depending on flight availability and return the following weekend.
-Matches start on Monday 13th July.
-The team will return the following weekend.
+Gothia Cup 2022 It is our intention for teams to fly to Gothenburg on 15th, 16th or 17th July depending on flight availability and return the following weekend (22nd/23rd).
+Matches start on Monday 18th July.

 We will be running residential Training Camps for players selected at trials in November.
 The Camp provides an opportunity for players to work with top quality staff and train with other talented players in a professional and developmental environment.
 The Camp will focus on developing physical, mental, social, and technical abilities and attributes and will include: